My gloves have worn down quicker than expected My gloves have worn down quicker than expected

 How long they last depends on many factors, every keeper's experience will be different depending on:

-- Playing surface
+• Playing surface

-- Volume of saves and how busy your defence is making you!
+• How busy your defence is making you!

 Real World Examples